-If you wish to withdraw from this class for any reason, you must initiate the appropriate steps on your own.
+If you wish to withdraw from this class for any reason, you must start the appropriate steps on your own.
 To withdraw from this class, you will need to go to the Admissions and Records office either on the Levelland campus, the Reese Center campus, or the Lubbock Center, and fill out a drop notification form, and pay \$5.
 The drop form can be obtained online in MySPC, under the Student Forms and Tools link.
+Please be aware that SPC may not permit an undergraduate student to drop a total of more than six courses (including any course a transfer student has dropped at another institution of higher education) if the student enrolled in college for the first time during the Fall 2007 academic term or any term subsequent to the Fall 2007 term.